 Selling your stuff is a great way to make a little extra cash before you head off on an adventure.
 I have said it many times before but travel, especially long term travel, is a choice.
 Unless you oober wealthy then you need to make changes to make adventures happen.
 One great way is to track your spending and see where you can shave off some pennies, making the choice to alter your lifestyle in order to save is a great step.

 Once you have saved like crazy, booked your ticket and packed your bag you might look around at your place and think “what am I going to do with all of this stuff?”.
-On my first long term trip I just bundled everything up and stored it in my parents garage… they didn’t need to store their car in there, Australia was in drought.
+On my first long term trip I just bundled everything up and stored it in my parents garage… they didn’t need to store their car in there, right?!

 I got a rude shock when I was about to head off on my next big adventure and was told that I could only store 7 boxes in my parents garage, they apparently needed the space for their stuff.
 What was I going to do?
 I looked into storage for a millisecond before realising that it was too expensive if I was planning on backpacking on a budget.
 A couple of really nice friends said they would look after a box or two… but 12 boxes really couldn’t hold all of my stuff.